lawnjelly/Misc/PortalDocs/rooms_and_portals.md

 In practice, in many cases, and especially when beginning, it is sensible to use the Godot builtin `Plane` primitive which is part of `MeshInstance`.
 This can create rectangular portals only, but in many cases they will do the job.

+## Trying it out
+By now you should be able to create a couple of rooms, add some objects (regular `MeshInstance`s) within the rooms, and add portals between the rooms.
+Try converting the rooms in the editor, and see if you can now see the objects in neighbouring rooms, through the portals.
+Great success!

+You have now mastered the basic principles of the system.

+The next step is to look at the different types of objects that can be managed by the system.

+## Portal mode
+If you look in the inspector, every `MeshInstance` in Godot is derived from a `CullInstance`, where you can set a `PortalMode`.
+This determines how objects will behave in the portal system.

+### STATIC
+The default mode for objects is STATIC.
+Static objects are objects within rooms that will not move throughout the life of the level.
+Things like floors, walls, ceilings are good candidates for STATIC objects.
+### DYNAMIC
+Dynamic mode is for objects that are expected to move during the game.
+But there is a limitation - they must not move outside of their original room.
+These objects are handled very efficiently by the system.
+Examples might include moving platforms, and elevators.
+### ROAMING
+Roaming mode is for objects that can move between rooms.
+Things like players you will want to be roaming.
+These are more expensive to calculate than STATIC or DYNAMIC modes, because the system has to keep track of which room a roaming object is within.
+### GLOBAL
+Global mode is for objects that you don't want occlusion culled at all.
+Things like a main player's weapon, bullets and particle effects are good candidates for GLOBAL mode.
+### IGNORE
+Ignore is a special mode for objects that will be essentially free in the system.
+Manual bounds (`Bound_`) get converted to ignore portal mode automatically.
+They don't need to show up during the game, but are kept in the scene tree in case you need to convert the level multiple times (e.g. in the Editor).
+You might also choose to use this for objects that you only want to show up in the editor (when RoomManager is inactive).